Home

 What is HKIX

-Internet Exchange is a very important concept on Internet after the NSFnet Backbone faded away because IAPs have to be interconnected to maintain full connectivity to the whole Internet.
-In Hong Kong, many IAPs have their own links to US.
-They have to interconnect locally in order to have faster and less expensive access to local sites.
-HKIX is initiated by CUHK with this point in mind.
-All of the HKIX participants can be benefited because significant amount of precious International link bandwidth can be saved.
-In additional to that, HKIX participants can exchange data much faster making the development of multimedia applications in Hong Kong more meaningful.
+Internet exchange is a very important concept on Internet because different networks on Internet have to be interconnected directly or indirectly in order to maintain full connectivity to the whole Internet.
+In Hong Kong, many networks have their own links to overseas.
+They have to make interconnections locally in order to have faster and less expensive access to local nodes.
+HKIX was initiated with this point in mind.
+With easy interconnections provided by HKIX, all HKIX participants can be benefited because significant amount of precious International bandwidth can be saved.
+In additional to that, HKIX participants can exchange data much faster making the development of advanced Internet applications in Hong Kong more meaningful.

 >>Find out more about connecting to HKIX.